 For the most updated course listing, course descriptions, and degree requirements, please visit the Registrar.

-Ph.D. and M.A. (includes the joint M.A. with Women's, Gender, and Sexuality Studies): January 15 for priority admission.
+M.A. (includes the joint M.A. with Women's, Gender, and Sexuality Studies): January 15 for priority admission.
 Later applications will be considered on a rolling basis until May 15.

-The Department of Anthropology is accepting doctoral applicants only as direct admissions from our anthropology master's program.
+The Department of Anthropology normally accepts doctoral applicants only as direct admissions from our anthropology master's program.
 Applicants interested in the Brandeis doctoral program in Anthropology are invited to apply to the master's program.
 If accepted as anthropology master's students, students are then eligible to apply to the Ph.D. program for matriculation in the following fall with an application fee waiver.
 Exceptionally strong students wishing to study Mesoamerican archaeology at the Ph.D. level may apply directly to the doctoral program.
-Acceptance to the Brandeis doctoral program is very competitive and not guaranteed, but faculty members also provide mentoring for students' applications to other doctoral programs.
+Acceptance to the Brandeis doctoral program is very competitive and not guaranteed, but faculty members also provide mentoring for master's students' applications to other doctoral programs.
 Our department has had good success in placing our master's students into doctoral programs.
 Students admitted to the Brandeis Ph.D. program receive full tuition waivers and fellowships renewable for a total of five years.

 To apply for all programs, you need to submit: